-A more concrete solution was the suggestion to reroute shipping around the (midsjöbankarna) Central Baltic banks.
+A more concrete solution was the suggestion to reroute shipping around the (Midsjöbankarna) Central Baltic banks.
 Larger changes to routes must be taken through IMO and several focus areas are of transboundary relevance.
-If routes need to be altered or adjusted this requires a long term strategic work together with both neighbouring countries and other flag states.
-Since rerouting and other restrictions for shipping activities are conflictive to the sector's interests, a cost-benefit analysis is to be done in order to find out what would be the actual environmental benefit achieved by the relocation as well as the possible consequences to other sectors.
+If routes need to be altered or adjusted this requires a long term (approx. 5 years) strategic work together with both neighboring countries and other flag states.
+Since rerouting and other restrictions for shipping activities are conflictive to the sector's interests, a cost-benefit (including energy efficiency) analysis is to be done in order to find out what would be the actual environmental benefit achieved by the relocation as well as the possible consequences to other sectors.
+Nevertheless, route adjustments in the marine spatial plans can be valuable steps towards changes in IMO regulations as it indicates the political intentions and provides a transparent and informative basis for further discussions.

-4.2 Shipping vs. Fisheries
+Shipping vs. Fisheries15